 This almost-too-pretty-to-eat shell-shaped pastry was created by the nuns in the Santa Rosa monastery in Conca dei Marini on the Amalfi Coast.
 But it was Neapolitan pastry chef, Pasquale Pintauro, who – having known a good thing when he saw and tasted it – got his hands on the secret recipe and started selling a simplified version of the delicious ricotta-filled pastries from his shop in Via Toledo in Naples.
 Pintaruo’s original pasticceria, which bears his name, still stands on Via Toledo and still specializes in sfogliatella which – thanks to the high turnover – are often served still-warm.

-If you fancy chomping your way through Naples’ fabulous food scene, check out our Naples Food Tours.
-You can also meet a mozzarella cheesemaker and taste their deliciously creamy product during our Amalfi Coast Tour from Naples or enjoy a three-course lunch of local food and wine-tasting on the slopes of Mt.
+If you fancy chomping your way through Naples’ fabulous food scene, you can meet a mozzarella cheesemaker and taste their deliciously creamy product during our Amalfi Coast Tour from Rome or enjoy a three-course lunch of local food and wine-tasting on the slopes of Mt.
 Vesuvius during our Pompeii Tour from Naples.